 In the "second part," customers should pay market prices for the energy consumption incremental or decremental to their normal load.

-Normal load can be defined as the amount equal to 83 percent of the equivalent prior-calender month consumption.
+Normal load can be defined as the amount equal to 87 percent of the equivalent prior-calendar month consumption.

 In any hour, the market price signal given to the customer on their incremental usage should closely match the highest hourly price paid by DWR for spot purchases in that hour.
 Marginal pricing should apply both to incremental and decremental energy consumption from normal load.
-In other words, the customers should receive the market price for the conservation of energy measured from their 83% of their normal load.
+In other words, the customers should receive the market price for the conservation of energy measured from their 87% of their normal load.